Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 The Moonspray really does jump 600 yards on every circuit.
 That is a flaw in Blizzard's data, not a mystery — and it is exactly what your route will do if you skip the padding.

-> **[CONVENTION] Recipe for a seamless loop:** lay the circuit out so it returns to its start, then
+> **[CONVENTION] Recipe for a seamless loop:** lay the circuit out so it comes back round to its
+> start, then continue past it by repeating your first nodes — **three** copies for a route that
-> append copies of your first two nodes to the end.
-Check that after dropping the first and last
+> stops just short of its start point.
+The test is the invariant, not the count: after dropping the
-> node, the new first and last nodes are at the same position.
+> first and last node, the new first and last nodes must be at the same position.
+Blizzard's
+> Feathermoon Ferry does exactly this — 19 nodes, indices 16–18 repeating 0–2, closing gap 0.3 yd.
+>
+> Node 0 and all three pad nodes must be **plain** — `Flags = 0`, no arrival or departure event.
+The
+> core only trims an end node that is neither a stop frame nor an event node, so a node 0 that is a
+> dock stop survives, the padding is wasted, and the loop closes on a full leg.
+Put your first dock
+> stop at node 1 or later.

 A route that is not a loop — a patrol that reverses, or a shuttle between two docks — should be authored as a there-and-back circuit, since every path cycles forever.